August 7, 2025

 2. Pre-Modern Era (1500–1800): This period saw significant advancements in exploration and mining, particularly during the Spanish colonization of the Americas.
 Roughly 24,000 metric tons of gold were extracted during this era.

-3. Modern Era (1800–Present): Industrialization and advanced mining techniques have led to the extraction of approximately 169,000 metric tons, the bulk of humanity’s gold.
+3. Modern Era (1800–Present): Industrialization and advanced mining techniques have enabled the extraction of approximately 169,000 metric tons of gold, the bulk of humanity’s gold.
 Regions like South Africa, Australia, and Nevada have been major contributors.

 Gold’s Distribution: Where It Goes